-Human Rights Watch reported there were five shelters for abused women in Port Moresby, which were often full and had to refuse women in need of counseling and shelter.
-The situation was worse outside the capital, where small community organizations or individuals with little access to funds and counseling resources maintained the shelters.
+Human Rights Watch reported there were five shelters for abused women in Port Moresby, which were often full and had to turn away women in need of counseling and shelter.
+The situation was worse outside the capital, where small community organizations or individuals with little access to funds and counseling resources maintained shelters.

 Other Harmful Traditional Practices: Customary bride price payments continued.
 This contributed to the perception by many communities that husbands owned their wives and could treat them as chattel.
 In addition to being purchased as brides, women sometimes were given as compensation to settle disputes between clans.

 Sexual Harassment: Sexual harassment is not illegal, and was a widespread and severe problem.
 Women frequently experience harassment in public locations and the workplace.
-In Port Moresby the government and UN Women worked together to provide women-only public buses to cut down on sexual harassment on public transportation.
+In Port Moresby the government and UN Women worked together to provide women-only public buses to reduce instances of sexual harassment on public transportation.

 Discrimination: Although the law provides extensive rights for women dealing with family, marriage, and property disputes, gender discrimination existed at all levels.
 Women continued to face severe inequalities in all aspects of social, cultural, economic, and political life.